FAQ

 Copies of offline media, such as print ads (magazines, newspapers, newsletters), television commercials, radio ads, billboards, and direct mail, should be submitted in electronic form via the entrant portal.
 For online and electronic element support of the campaigns, upload documents that include links to the promotions or provide an electronic copy.
 When possible, provide media plans and any results.

-Entrants in this category are required to enter 4 or more other categories to be considered for the eHealthcare Organizational Commitment award.
+Entrants in this category are required to submit 4 or more other entries to be considered for the eHealthcare Organizational Commitment award.

 Organizations should also submit 1-3 pages or more supporting their entry.
 This document can be supplied in bullet format.
 The focus of this award will be on the business and health promotion uses of the internet and technology, not clinical aspects.